 Her current book project, Rising: Essays from America’s Disappearing Shore (Milkweed Editions 2018), is an on-the-ground investigation of five North American coastal communities responding to climate change.
 Instead of predicting the negative effects of climate change Rising focuses on the lived experience, both past and present, of those already dealing with the results of a warming planet.
 Throughout Rising, individual voices, photographic evidence, and lyric descriptions build into a polyphonic chorus that chronicles, in real-time, the effects of climate change on the North American coast.
 The earth has undergone accelerated periods of dramatic flux before, but never have human beings been there to tell the tale.
 In this way Rising bears witness to what is arguably the most important and unprecedented event in our shared history.

-She is the recipient of the Andrew Mellon Postdoctoral Fellowship in the Humanities at Bates College (2015-2017) where she is designing and teaching creative nonfiction courses that carry the environmental sciences and digital technologies into the humanities classroom.
+She teaches creative nonfiction at Brown University.
+And was the recipient of the Andrew Mellon Postdoctoral Fellowship in the Humanities at Bates College (2015-2017) where she designed and taught creative nonfiction courses that carry the environmental sciences and digital technologies into the humanities classroom.
 Recently her creative nonfiction students interviewed Maine residents whose lives and livelihoods are being transformed by climate change.
 Check out what they are up to here.